Dead-end job: Medical field occupations

 A survey was conducted in Scotland to obtain feedback on issues regarding education and professional topics.
-The results revealed that only one out of 25 Registered Mental Nurses (RMNs) would recommend other individuals in pursuing their profession.
+The results revealed that only one out of 25 Registered Mental Nurses (RMNs) would recommend that other individuals pursue this profession.
 Over half of the participants in the survey mentioned that they have reached their career's highest level.
 Additionally, 'reprofiling exercises' and skill mix activities conducted within this profession has led to a decrease of registered nurses within the industry.
 66% of the respondents also stated that their organizations provide no opportunities to grow despite being interested in progressing within their career.
-One out of six participants exclaimed that the position of a Register Mental Nurse is a dead-end job due to the reasons above in addition to there being no clear direction for their career path.
+One out of six participants exclaimed that the position of a Registered Mental Nurse is a dead-end job due to the reasons above in addition to there being no clear direction for their career path.
 Because of these downfalls, nurses who have reached their highest capacity demonstrate more signs of despondency about their career path compared to their counterparts employed at lower increments.

 A job residing within the realm of medical inspection is also considered a dead-end job.
 There is an absence of progression in the areas of status, responsibilities, and salary for this current field of work.
-SMOs or School Medical Officers have experienced dissatisfaction with the lack of progression as described above, in addition to the redundancy of work-related activities.
+School Medical Officers (SMOs) have experienced dissatisfaction with the lack of progression as described above, in addition to the redundancy of work-related activities.
 The responsibility of medical inspection of school children encompasses mainly of the routine inspection of a large population of children and presents very little to no feature of the greater interest in medicine.
 The starting salary of these workers is low and inadequate, and they are not supplemented with any substantial raises to compensate their low starting salaries.

 Certified Nursing Assistants (CNAs), also known as long-term care workers, represent the frontline workers who assist individuals with disabilities with instrumental activities such as using the phone and daily activities such as bathing or eating.
 It is a challenge to recruit them and retain them as employees.
 According to the American Health Care Association, in 2002, there was a turnover rate for this occupation in nursing homes of 71% per year.
-CNAs earned a median hourly wage of only $10.04 in 2004 which is slightly higher than other occupations such as grocery cashiers ($7.90 in 2004) and fast food cooks ($7.07 in 2004).
+In 2004, CNAs earned a median hourly wage of only $10.04 in 2004, which was slightly higher than other occupations such as grocery cashiers ($7.90) and fast food cooks ($7.07).
 They also receive very few fringe benefits.
 Approximately 16% of CNAs do not have health insurance provided by their firms.
 Inadequate training provided to the CNAs in addition to low levels of education also can affect job tenure within their position, causing a lack of opportunities to grow and learn new material.
 Because of the reasons above, the position of CNA is also considered a dead-end occupation.